anikln/Marketplace/README.md

 #### Step 6.
 Run the Front End Application
 Now you can run the front end of the application and interact with it.
 In the terminall shell, make sure you are still inside the folder marketplace, run:
 `$ npm start`
 Wait for a while and a browser tab will open in the URL: http://localhost:3000.
 A Metamask pop up will come app requesting to connect to the application.
 Click accept and now you can access the application.
 From Metamask you can choose one of the available addresses and use it to interact with the application.
 Because truffle uses by default for the deployement the first of the available accounts provided by ganache-cli instance, the displayed Account 1 in Metamask is the manager of the store and the deployer of the smart contract to the blockchain instance.
+You can use this address and from the front-end of the app you can add new admins and owners.
+Their addresses could be the other addresses provided by ganache-cli.
+In that case after you add a new admin for example, you can change the selected Metamask account to his address and then go again to http://localhost:3000 and use the app as an admin.
+It is important to reload the page because the app will recognise that you no longer use the manager's account but it won't redirect you back to the front page.

 ## Running the tests